Posted May 7, 2026.

 This seems to hit the major points discussed in the changelog, but because those changes are described as "precautionary", it's possible that not all were directly relevant to the attack.

 On May 7 at around 13:00 PST, UCSD's Canvas page was defaced.
 The attackers' message was included in a CSS file.
-It seems to have been inserted as a custom style, normally used for customization by schools.
+It seems to have been inserted through Theme Editor.
+Because the mobile clients don't apply custom styles, they functioned until Instructure shut down the service for "scheduled maintenance".

 Our alumnus Gowtham has posted some thoughts here.
 Other users report discovering vulnerabilities in Canvas before the breach.